y-scope/fluent-bit-clp/plugins/out_clp_s3/README.md

 ### Getting Started

-First, confirm your AWS credentials are properly setup, see [aws credentials](#aws-credentials) for info.
+First, confirm your AWS credentials are properly setup, see [AWS credentials](#AWS-credentials) for information.

 Next, change the output section [fluent-bit.conf](fluent-bit.conf) to suit your needs.
 See [Plugin configuration](#plugin-configuration) for description of fields.

 See below for an example: